Hamza417/Inure/PRIVACY.md

 **Changes to This Privacy Policy**

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2022-07-16
+This policy is effective as of Saturday, 16 July 2022.

 **Contact Us**